 Amid rising criminal violence and widespread perceptions of state corruption, participants in both Ecuadorean cities broadly accepted the adoption of social responses to crime such as lynchings.
 Consistent with scholarship on legitimacy and extra-legal social control (Nivette, 2016), these extreme initiatives gained support given the national government’s perceived inability to combat insecurity effectively.
 For example, participant 3 from focus group 2 in Guayaquil said that vigilante justice or taking justice into one’s own hands “should not happen, but people are tired and see no results—it’s like their turn now.”
+Rather than contrasting those views, the rest of the participants reaffirmed this position, largely understanding vigilante justice as an effective initiative “to put an end to the actions of criminals” (participant 6, focus group 2, Guayaquil).

 The social dimension of mano dura carries a completely different connotation in Uruguay.
 Unlike other contexts where it was commonly associated with vigilantism, participants highlighted the role of domestic education as a preventative measure against crime.
+This spontaneous reframing emerged in focus group 1 when participants were asked about the meaning of mano dura.
+After a participant linked such measures with tougher legislation, one participant noted the need to consider the root causes of crime.
 This perspective is likely connected to the identification of insecurity as a homegrown issue, rather than one attributed to immigrants.
 As a result, mano dura took a more positive meaning among some participants in Uruguay, who saw it as a constructive tool applied at home that can deter future problems like crime and insecurity.
 As participant 3 from focus group 1 remarked:

 What I also see is that, for example, some things come from way back, because of the childhood that many of us lived through ... all of us who knew what the chancla (flipflop) was, we’re not the ones going around hitting people or killing anyone.
 We tend to lean more toward respect.